vibhuverma17/RECXGB/README.md

 # RECXGB

-RECXGB is a repository designed for implementing a recommendation system using XGBoost.
-This project showcases the implementation and evaluation of models that leverage the power of XGBoost for specific use cases.
+RECXGB is a repository designed for implementing anamolly detection system using XGBoost.
+This project showcases the implementation and evaluation of models that leverage the power of XGBoost and recursive clustering for specific use cases.

 ## Features